stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 ---
-permalink: /howto/howto-ostree-anaconda.md
+caption: "How to: Image Builder + OSTree + Anaconda"
+author: "Stef Walter"
+categories: [fedoraplanet]
 ---

-{%- include ../global.html -%}

-# How to: Image Bulider + OSTree + Anaconda

 In version 15, *Image Builder* gained support for creating [OSTree](https://ostree.readthedocs.io/en/latest/) commits.
 You can install a Linux system using those OSTree commits by using